 - 2.14 Impact air quality monitoring was conducted at five monitoring stations as scheduled.
-The monitoring schedule is shown in Appendix B. - 2.15 No Action/Limit Level exceedance was recorded for all 24-hour TSP monitoring in the reporting month. - 2.16 The air temperature, relative humidity, and the precipitation data were obtained from daily extracts of Hong Kong Observatory Climate Information Service.
+The monitoring schedule is shown in Appendix B. - 2.15 No Action and Limit Level exceedance was recorded for 24-hour TSP monitoring in the reporting month.
+Details of the exceedance are presented in Appendix M. - 2.16 The air temperature, relative humidity, and the precipitation data were obtained from daily extracts of Hong Kong Observatory Climate Information Service.
 This weather information for the reporting month is summarized in Appendix D. - 2.17 The monitoring data and graphical presentations of 24-hour TSP monitoring results are shown in Appendix F. - 2.18 According to field observations observed in the reporting period, the major dust source identified at the designated air quality monitoring stations are as follows: